jmielkeway/ccos4rbpi_volume0/chapter09/syscall.md

 }
 ```

 So it is quite clear the user space `sayhello` program will run in a loop, printing `CPU #0 SAYS HELLO!`, and then waiting for an interrupt.
 Whenever we need to add a system call, we will follow the procedure here.
-The `C` library wrapper function is implemented in `arch/arm64/user/libc.c`, and the `svc` with the correct system call number is defined in `arch/arm64/user/libc.S`.
+The _C_ library wrapper function is implemented in `arch/arm64/user/libc.c`, and the `svc` with the correct system call number is defined in `arch/arm64/user/libc.S`.
 The system call number is added to the user space system call include file in `arch/arm64/user/include/user/syscall.h`, and a corresponding entry added to the system call table in `arch/arm64/syscall.c`.
-That table entry will reference the system call name, `sys_` prepended, a function that will be implemented somewhere in the kernel code.
+That table entry will reference the system call name, `sys_` prepended, a function implemented somewhere in the kernel code.

 #### System Call Entry

 The system call interface is set, from the perspective of user space.
-From the kernel, we still need to properly handle the exception generated by the `svc` call.
+From the kernel, we still need to handle the exception generated by the `svc` call.
 In [arch/arm64/entry.S](code2/arch/arm64/entry.S), in the `__sync_el064` routine, there is now an additional synchronous abort handler, for the case of an `svc` call:

 ```asm
 __sync_el064: